-(Actually, read through this blog.
+(Read through this blog.
 I really don’t have bad things to say about anyone.
 I just criticize positions.
 There were absolutely no issues in this campaign from any of the candidates.
 Which is a part of the problem with judicial elections)

 Now we come to a reason heretofore unmentioned in my many rants against judicial elections: hard feelings.
-Lawyers that took real shots at soon-to-be Judge Asti are now going to appear in front of her.
+Lawyers that took real shots at soon-to-be Judge Asti will now appear in front of her.
 So will lawyers like me who supported the sitting judges.
 Without flattering myself, I would be surprised if Alison Asti has not seen my blog posts on the election.
-My posts have ranked pretty high on the search engines.
+My posts have ranked high on the search engines.
 I really doubt she will hold this against me or my law firm (and, hey, we are even LinkedIn friends from long before this campaign started).
-But some trial lawyers made some pretty harsh comments about Asti’s qualifications.
+But some trial lawyers made some harsh comments about Asti’s qualifications.
 Those lawyers can’t be excited about going in front of Judge Asti and asking for her to use her discretion in favor of their client.
 I don’t think she will really hold it against anyone’s clients.
 But, then again, human beings are human beings.

-In judicial elections generally, I think there are more likely to be hard feelings because judges are probably more like the rest of us than politicians.
+In judicial elections I think there are more likely to be hard feelings because judges are probably more like the rest of us than politicians.
 A career politician like Harry Reid, you could insult his entire family and he would probably be as equally willing to work with you after the election as he was before.
 “It is all in the game,” as Omar Little used to say on The Wire.
 President Obama warmly hugs and campaigns for Governor O’Malley even though he was an ardent supporter of Hillary Clinton in the primaries.
 But for judges, it is not all in the game because they are not in the game.
 They just want to be a judge.
-Accordingly, I suspect that many of them remember who was strongly for or against them.
-Mark this down to reason #9,308 why judicial elections are a bad idea.
+I suspect that many of them remember who was strongly for or against them.
+Mark this down to reason #9,308 why judicial elections are a terrible idea.